 Close off the water supply to the hydrant.
-There might be a shutoff valve simple on its water line.
-Explore in the basement or crawl-space for lines.
+There might be a shutoff valve simply on its water line.
+Explore in the basement or crawl space for lines.
 It exits the house into the ground (hydrant lines cover underneath the frost line.
 You can switch off the water at your home’s main shutoff valve if there’s no shutoff valve on the single water line.

 2. Remove the Hydrant Head

-Eliminate the hydrant head from the standpipe, utilizing a two-line wrench.
+Eliminate the hydrant head from the standpipe utilizing a two-line wrench.
 Put one twist on the standpipe to hold it up and hold it back from turning.
 Yet, use the other wrench to grasp the hydrant head and unscrew it.
 The twists should look in the opposite position.
-When the head doesn’t move, apply oil to the line strings under the head, wait, the oil will enter, and try once more.
+When the head doesn’t move, apply oil to the line strings under the head, wait, the oil will enter, and try again.